cicchiello/YTAdSlayer/README.md

 # YTAdSlayer
 YTAdSlayer is an Android app (minimum SDK 33) that aims to monitor YouTube playback on your device and help "slay" in-stream ads by reacting when YouTube is playing a video.

-The project is currently in an early experimental phase.
+The project is currently in an **early experimental phase**.
 The core idea is to use an accessibility-based background service to detect when the YouTube app is active and playing media, then expose callbacks to the app so you can build custom logic around ad detection and handling.

+The first concrete implementation of this idea is an accessibility service that:

+- Watches for when the foreground app is **YouTube** (`com.google.android.youtube`).
+- Recursively inspects the current window hierarchy while YouTube is active.
+- Looks for an **enabled** UI element whose text contains `skip` (e.g., "Skip ads").
+- Logs when such a potential *Skip* button is found, and includes experimental logic for trying to click it.

 ---